dask/distributed/docs/source/fine-performance-metrics.rst

 .. image:: images/fine-performance-metrics/seconds-full.png
    :alt: Populated Fine Performance Metrics dashboard

-The central panel shows, of all the time that the cluster spent doing something, what *activities* it spent performing.
+The central panel shows what *activities* the cluster spent its time on.
 The most important ones are:

 ``thread-cpu``
   CPU time spent by tasks while running on workers